james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 	$ sudo docker pull jamesstevens/pyrar

-Edit the file `/etc/rsyslog.conf` and uncomment these lines
+Edit the file `/etc/rsyslog.conf` and, at about line 16, uncomment these lines

 	module(load="imudp")
 	input(type="imudp" port="514")